cscart/docs/user_guide/currencies/index.rst

 * **Primary currency** (requires a purchased license)—the primary currency of your store.

 * **Rate** (requires a purchased license)—the exchange rate to convert store prices and costs from the primary currency to this currency.

-In the example above, the primary currency is the American dollar, and the values in the **Rate** field define, how many dollars are in one Euro and in one British pound.
+  In the example above, the primary currency is the American dollar, and the values in the **Rate** field define, how many dollars there are in one Euro and in one British pound.

 * **Sign**—the currency symbol.